The SCRA Interest Rate – Know When and How to Calculate It!

 • Branch of service

-Once you have lodged your request for SCRA benefits, an SCRA specialist may contact you and seek out additional documentation and information to complete your application.
+Once you have lodged your request for SCRA benefits, an SCRA specialist may contact you to seek additional documentation and information to complete your application.
 Some of this extra information may include:

 • Call to active duty orders